The dynamical impact of cosmic rays in the Rhea magnetohydrodynamics simulations: Galactic disk properties

 \subsection{ISM composition}

-To illustrate the gas phase distribution of the ISM in our simulations we show density-temperature histograms in the bottom row of Figure \ref{fig:scaleheight_phaseplot}, taken at $t=1.5$ Gyr .
-The histograms are weighted by the gas mass, and we only consider gas in the disk.
+To illustrate the gas phase distribution of the ISM in our simulations we show the density-temperature histograms in the bottom row of Figure \ref{fig:scaleheight_phaseplot}, taken at $t=1.5$ Gyr .
+The histograms are weighted by the gas mass and we have only considered gas in the disk.
 We note that the phase plots are visually remarkably similar between the simulations and show the different phases of the ISM we would expect to see.
-Between 70\% and 80\% of the mass is contained in the warm neutral medium at $5050~\mathrm{K}<T<2\times10^{4}$~K \citep{Kim_2018}, with 20\%-30\% of the mass contained in the cold neutral medium at lower temperatures (consistent with observational data, see e.g.\ \citealt{Ferriere2001} or \citealt{Klessen2016}).
+Between 70\% and 80\% of the mass is contained in the warm neutral medium in the temperature range $5050~\mathrm{K}<T<2\times10^{4}$~K \citep{Kim_2018}, with 20\%-30\% of the mass contained in the cold neutral medium at lower temperatures (consistent with observational data, see, e.g.,\ \citealt{Ferriere2001} or \citealt{Klessen2016}).
 The regions in the galaxies with very hot, low-density gas are recently formed SN bubbles.
-The CR-simulations are truncated at slightly larger gas densities than their MHD counterparts, we see e.g. that there is barely any gas with $\rho<10^{-28}\;\mathrm{g}\;\mathrm{cm}^{-3}$ in CRMHD-low, unlike in MHD-low.
+The CR-simulations are truncated at slightly larger gas densities than their MHD counterparts.
+For example, there is barely any gas with $\rho<10^{-28}\;\mathrm{g}\;\mathrm{cm}^{-3}$ in CRMHD-low, unlike in MHD-low.
 This is consistent with the somewhat smoother appearance of the CRMHD-galaxies we noted in the previous section.
-The CRs tend to wash out thermal pressure gradients as they diffuse out from their injection sites, resulting in fewer SNe exploding in low density environments that create large, low-density bubbles.
+The CRs tend to wash out thermal pressure gradients as they diffuse out from their injection sites, resulting in fewer SNe exploding in low-density environments that create large, low-density bubbles.